mindkin/hourfleet/docs/integrations.md

 **Important**: Your relationship with Stripe is governed by your acceptance of their Terms of Service.
 We are unable to manage any aspect of your relationship with Stripe, or to advocate for you.
 Other than initiating charges to your customers as covered by our Terms of Service, we are unable to act for or on your behalf.

-### Zapier (Optional)

-You can now create a 'Zap' at [zapier](http://www.zapier.com) to connect your car sharing network with your favourite apps, like : Intercom, Slack, and Email.
-See [Zapier Integration](zapier.html) for details.
+## LiveChat Widgets

+In the Hourfleet App you can choose to display a LiveChat widget to offer live support to your customers.
+At present, Hourfleet supports: FReshDesk and Intercom.

+If you wish to add LiveChat from one of these services, please register an account with those services first.
+Then return here and follow the guidance below to integrate it into the Hourfleet App.

 ### LiveChat using Freshdesk.com (Optional)

-Once you have signed up and selected a plan that includes LiveChat, you will need to provide your: 'ApiKey' and 'Settings', which can be obtained from the 'Admin' console of your Freshdesk subscription.
+Once you have signed up and selected a Freshdesk plan that includes LiveChat, you will need to provide your: 'ApiKey' and 'Settings', which can be obtained from the 'Admin' console of your Freshdesk subscription.

 * Login to your Freshdesk site: https://yourname.freshdesk.com
 * Click on the 'LiveChat' icon